hujhax/austin-improv-wiki/Performers/Ryan Hill.md

 ## More Information
 * [An 8/29/11 post from Ryan about zen and improv.](http://www.hideouttheatre.com/zen-and-improv-fingers-pointing-at-the-moon)
-* [A 5/30/12 interview](http://www.hideouttheatre.com/the-game-changer-part-one) with Ryan about discovering and watching [[The 42-Hour Improv Marathon]].
+* [A 5/30/12 interview](http://www.hideouttheatre.com/the-game-changer-part-one) with Ryan about discovering and watching [[Festivals/The 42-Hour Improv Marathon|The 42-Hour Improv Marathon]].

 [[Category/Performers|Hill]]